 \subsection{Nonrelativisitic spectrum and general definition of the DOS}

-We begin by recapitulating the behavior of the DOS in crossed fields for ballistic electrons in a nonrelativistic 2DEG \cite{Kubisa1997PRB, Zawadzki1999APP}.
+First of all, we recapitulate the DOS behavior in crossed fields for ballistic electrons in a nonrelativistic 2DEG \cite{Kubisa1997PRB, Zawadzki1999APP}.
 The spectrum of nonrelativistic 2D electrons in a magnetic field $H$, perpendicular to the 2DEG plane, and an in-plane electric field $E$, directed along the $x$-axis, is given by \cite{Galitski2013book}:

-where as in Eq.~(\ref{LL-collapse}) $n=0,1, \ldots$, $k_y$ is the in-plane wave vector along $y$ direction, $E_M^{\mathrm{NR}} = \hbar \omega_c $ is the nonrelativistic magnetic energy scale with $\omega_c = e H/(m c)$ being the cyclotron frequency and $m$ effective carrier mass, respectively.
+where as in Eq.~(\ref{LL-collapse}) $n=0,1, \ldots$, $k_y$ is the in-plane wave vector along $y$ direction, and $E_M^{\mathrm{NR}} = \hbar \omega_c $ is the nonrelativistic magnetic energy scale with $\omega_c = e H/(m c)$ being the cyclotron frequency and $m$ the effective carrier mass, respectively.
 The spin splitting is omitted both in Eq.~(\ref{spectrum-crossed-Schrodinger}) and above in Eq.~(\ref{LL-collapse}).